2017 MATE Workshops

 2. Underwater robotics and Engineering Design: INTRODUCTORY LEVEL

 We are changing the format of our introductory workshops this summer and will be offering workshops in various locations.
 We anticpate a workshop in Tucson, Arizona and southern California, more may be annouced.
-Dates will be posted by March 1.
+Please read the application details below under Applications and apply now, we will contact you in April with details and options.

 DATES: late July to early August.